 See the CBD (north) traffic changes page for more information.

 At the southern end of the CBD, short-term partial closures of Flinders Street will be required to construct the underground pedestrian connections linking Flinders Street Station and Federation Square to Town Hall Station.
 These works may temporarily impact traffic, trams and footpaths.

-See the CBD traffic changes page for more information.
+See the CBD (south) traffic changes page for more information.